Azure

 Application Administrator |

 To grant and authorize the application permission, the user must have Application Administrator access.
-For details, see Microsoft’s description of the Application Administrator. |
+For more information, see Microsoft’s documentation topic, Application Administrator. |

 • | After the Authorization is completed and the integration tasks are executed successfully, the user role can be reduced to the Report Reader role. |